daidong/daidong.github.io/_pages/about.md

 - [Jan.
 2023] **Drill** is accepted by [IPDPS'23](https://www.ipdps.org).
 Congrats to Di Zhang and Chris Egersdoerfer!
 In this paper, we propose leveraging content-based and context-based features to better understand file system logs for accurate anomaly detection.
 - [Sep.
 2022] Congratulate Abdullah Al Raqibul Islam for being accepted to [Google CS Research Mentorship Program](https://research.google/outreach/csrmp/).
 - [Sep.
 2022] **ClusterLog** is accepted by [FTXS 2022 Workshop](https://sites.google.com/view/ftxs2022) at SC'22.
 Congrats to Chris Egersdoerfer and Di Zhang.
 Chris is an Undergraduate Student, and this is his first paper!
 In this paper, we propose a new log pre-processing method to improve existing log-based anomaly detection methods' accuracy significantly.
-- [May 2022] Recived [CCI Essam El-Kwae Student-Faculty Research Award](https://cci.charlotte.edu/news/2022-05-02/cci-facultystaff-awards-luncheon) together with Di Zhang.
+- [May 2022] Received [CCI Essam El-Kwae Student-Faculty Research Award](https://cci.charlotte.edu/news/2022-05-02/cci-facultystaff-awards-luncheon) together with Di Zhang.
 Thanks to the students, collaborators, and the college.
 - [...](https://daidong.github.io/news/)